SatyamRaj1905/Lecture-hall-management-system/README.md

 ## License

 This project is made for academic purposes at LNMIIT.
-Please contact the author for further use.
+Please contact me for further use.

 ## Acknowledgements